mostafatouny/mostafatouny.github.io/content/about.md

 **Currently**
-- Research Assistant at The American University in Cairo
+- Research Assistant at The American University in Cairo.
   - Co-advised by both [Dr. Daoud Siniora](https://sites.google.com/view/daoudsiniora) and [Dr. Amr El-Mougy](https://www.aucegypt.edu/fac/amr-el-mougy).
-  - Ethical Autonomous Vehicles with Provable Guarantees.
+  - Modeling ethics for Autonomous vehicles with provable guarantees.
-  - Combining Learning-driven Deep Reinforcement Learning with Proven Logical Model.

-**Interests**
-- Computational Social Choice, and broadly economics & computation theory.
+**General Interest**
+- Algorithms & Complexity.
-- Provable algorithms on continuous structures.
+- Intersection between discrete and continuous math.
-- Learning-augmented algorithms.
-- Trustworthy and Machine Learning Theory.
+- Trustworthy machine learning.

-**Vision**
+- Functional programming between math discovery and computing practice.

+With emphasis on theoretical foundations and provably guaranteed frameworks using proof and logic techniques.

+**Particular Curiousity**
-The internet revolutionized humanity's connectivity, and AI revolutionized information flow, and yet rarely do we cooperate.
-Socialists have ambitions for [Collective Intelligence](https://cci.mit.edu), A paradigm of AI which enables coherent cooperation among the crowd, but it is not recognized in technical communities.
+- The internet revolutionized humanity's connectivity, and AI revolutionized information flow, and yet rarely do we cooperate.
+Socialists have ambitions for [Collective Intelligence](https://cci.mit.edu), A paradigm of AI which enables coherent cooperation among the crowd, but no technical progress of practical relevance is witnessed.
+In the same way Shafi and Silvio's zero-knowledge proofs enabled a new kind of secure communication, collective intelligence could lead to a new kind of economic interaction.
+See [Generative Social Choice](https://arxiv.org/abs/2309.01291).

-Theoretical research of optimization, fairness, and social-choice is active on combinatorial structures, but their applicability is limited.
-Practitioners train predictive models on crowds' data, but their pragmatic methods lack theoretical understanding.

-I aspire to:
-1) Study social choice on structures other than combinatorics, Probably on continuous data, Expanding novel ideas, techniques, and applications.
-I liked [Generative Social Choice](https://arxiv.org/abs/2309.01291).

-2) Extend learning-augmented algorithms on computational social choice and algorithmic game theory, Utilizing data to shed new lights on algorithmic fairness and economics.
-I liked [Learning-Augmented Mechanism Design: Leveraging Predictions for Facility Location](https://arxiv.org/abs/2204.01120).

-Both of which, Emphasized on theoretical foundations and provably guaranteed frameworks using proof and logic techniques.
+- Combinatorics is rooted in algorithmic toolboxes, but in the data driven world, statistics, algebra, analysis and topology are the mathematical underpinnings.
+[Algorithms on continuous](https://homes.cs.washington.edu/~jrl/teaching/cse535au21/) inputs with provable guarantees and [Topological Combinatorics](https://www.irif.fr/wtc24) are independently investigated, and connections are not yet clear.
+In the same way Donald Knuth showed the relevance of Discrete Math to Algorithms, The new algorithmic wave could be analysis and topology.
+- AI safety and alignment became very critical after the unexpected advancement of machine learning.
+[Learning-augmented algorithms](https://algorithms-with-predictions.github.io/) aims to retain robustness when predictions are inaccurate; [Neuro-Symbolic](https://sites.google.com/view/nesy2024/home) aims to design a hybrid of data-driven and symbolic-proven components.
+Nonetheless, theory and logic are not catching up with the rapid progress of practitioners.
+Are there near-term intermediate approaches to bridge theory and practice?
+- Functional programming is a language that enables correct coding by definition.
+It is closer to a logician than a computer scientist who is used to machinery in Turing machines.
+Attempts like [Lean](https://lean-lang.org/) and [Terry Tao's project](https://terrytao.wordpress.com/2024/09/25/a-pilot-project-in-universal-algebra-to-explore-new-ways-to-collaborate-and-use-machine-assistance/) explore how CS and LLM could contribute to mathematical discovery.
+People in [Starth](https://msp.cis.strath.ac.uk/) investigate math contributing to programming languages.
+Nowadays it is believed natural language is the future of computing, but what about formal languages?

+**Philosophy.**

+I enjoy abstract thinking and truth discovery using pencil and paper.
+A theory is supposed to be enlightening before it becomes concrete into an application.
+I want my code to be correct by definition rather than by testing.
+I care and envision humanity's future and economic growth by means of leadership.
+Science progress is a social endeavour, and hence it is natural for a mathematician to care about people, teaching, and good communication.
+CS theory is supposed to be justified; Either conceptually as deep as mathematics or practically as relevant as computer science.
 I will always be remembering [Oded and Avi's 1996 essay](https://theorydish.blog/2021/04/15/toc-a-personal-perspective-2021).

+**Community.**

-**Society & Community.** I am delighted to moderate [TCS's subreddit](https://www.reddit.com/r/theoreticalcs) and [TCS's awesome list](https://github.com/mostafatouny/awesome-theoretical-computer-science), Getting the chance to meet students from all over the world.
+I do moderate [TCS's awesome list](https://github.com/mostafatouny/awesome-theoretical-computer-science), Getting the chance to meet students from all over the world.

 **Good Memories.**
 - [ACM's Economics & Computation Winter Gathering, With Alvin Roth and Noam Nisam](https://x.com/Mostafa_Touny/status/1758206433969963486?s=20)